TrademarkTrademark

 }

 works in both engines.
 OpenTofu resolves hashicorp/aws to its own registry; Terraform resolves it to HashiCorp's.
 If your existing configuration explicitly pins source = "registry.terraform.io/hashicorp/aws", OpenTofu honors that and pulls from HashiCorp's registry instead of its own.
-During a migration, it is worth reviewing the required_providers blocks and the lock file (.terraform.lock.hcl) to confirm the source addresses and checksums match what your team intends.
+During a migration, review the required_providers blocks and the lock file (.terraform.lock.hcl) to confirm the source addresses and checksums match what your team intends.

 The commands you actually type